Safdari10/SchoolProjectApp/README.md

-# School Project App
+# School Project Portal

-School Project App is a full-stack web application created as a school project to demonstrate educational project management features for students and teachers.
+School Project Portal is a full-stack web application created as a school project to demonstrate educational project management features for students and teachers.
 It includes dashboards, project libraries, and profile viewers for both user types, with a modern React frontend and a Node.js/Express backend.

 ## Features